jpier2012/food_view/README.md

 # FoodView

 Welcome to FoodView!
+With this app you can take pictures of your food to post online for all the world to see!
+You'll be able to rate each dish you create and also see Dishes created by other people.
+You can also add your own restaurants, or use those created by others.

-This is third project as a Flatiron school student.
+This is my third project as a Flatiron school student.

 # Installation